Battle of Tsushima: XGE signal and Russian surrender

-As an example of the level of damage inflicted on a Russian battleship, was hit by five 12-inch, nine 8-inch, 39 six-inch and 21 smaller or unidentified shells.
+As an example of the level of damage inflicted on a Russian battleship, was hit by five 12-inch, nine 8-inch, 39 six-inch, and 21 smaller or unidentified shells.
 (Note: See Russian battleship Oryol#Construction and career for details.
 Due to her position in the Russian formation being the last in line of four Borodino-class battleships, probably received the least number of large calibre shells and possibly the most number of small calibre hits among the four.)
-This damage caused her to list, and the engine ceased to operate when she was being taken by the Japanese navy to First Battle Division home port of Sasebo in Nagasaki after Tōgō accepted the surrender.
+This damage caused her to list, and the engine ceased to operate when she was being taken by the Japanese navy to the First Battle Division home port of Sasebo in Nagasaki after Tōgō accepted the surrender.
 Cruiser and then battleship had to tow Oryol, and their destination was changed to the closer Maizuru Naval Arsenal to avoid losing the prize of war.
-Her commander Captain Yung, who was seriously injured on 27 May, died in the night of the 29th onboard battleship Asahi en route.
+Her commander, Captain Yung, who was seriously injured on 27 May, died in the night of the 29th onboard battleship Asahi en route.